gruberchris/nettank/README.md

 ## Launching The Game Client

-Note: Java 21 Runtime is required to run the game client or the server.
+Note: OpenJDK 21 (Java 21) Runtime is required to run the game client or the server.

 The game client is a universal jar file that can be run on any platform with Java installed.
 To run the game client, use the following command: